HerouFenix/ies/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/heroufenix/ies/blob/master/LICENSE) file for deta
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/heroufenix/ies/blob/master/LICENSE) file for more information